Anthony Harris (safety)

-Anthony Harris (born October 9, 1991) is an American football free safety for the Philadelphia Eagles of the National Football League (NFL).
-He played college football at Virginia, and was signed by the Minnesota Vikings as an undrafted free agent in 2015.
+Anthony Harris (born October 9, 1991) is an American former professional football safety.
+He played college football for the Virginia Cavaliers, and was signed by the Minnesota Vikings of the National Football League (NFL) as an undrafted free agent in 2015.
+He played his first six seasons with Minnesota, and was the NFL interceptions co-leader in 2019.

-Early years
+Early life

 Harris attended Lloyd C. Bird High School in Chesterfield, Virginia, where he played quarterback, wide receiver and defensive back (two-time All-state and All-region selection).
 As a junior, he allowed only one completion and notched eight interceptions on defense, while also throwing for over 1,000 yards and rushing for 800 more yards from the quarterback spot on offense.
 In 2010, he was selected to the first-team All-Group AAA football team by the Associated Press (AP) and was named to the All-Dominion District first-team as a utility player and earned All-district second-team accolades at both quarterback and defensive back.
 Harris was also a starter on the Skyhawk basketball team as well.

 Regarded as a three-star prospect according to both Rivals.com and Scout.com, Harris was ranked as the No. 34 athlete in the nation and No. 13 recruit in the state of Virginia by Rivals.
 He was ranked as the No. 68 wide receiver in the country by Scout.
 He also received a scouts grade of 72 from ESPN.com and was ranked the No. 201 athlete in nation.
-Harris committed to play college football at the University of Virginia on June 2, 2010, after being recruited by then Head Coach Jim Reid.
+Harris committed to play college football at the University of Virginia on June 2, 2010, after being recruited by then head coach Jim Reid.
 He chose the Cavaliers over scholarship offers from Maryland, Richmond and West Virginia, among others.